 Those two ways would be very productive in keeping these plants safe from the aforesaid bugs.
 It is rare that they get pests more of.
 Anyhow it would be safer to have a look on the stems whether they we can spot any white cotton masses.
 Normally these plants do not struggle with a lot of diseases.
 However, the major concern for these plants is over watering them.

 This is a type of a plant which does not require a lot of attention and too much care requirement.
 Most of the issues of the growth of these plants are water related. it is essential to check on the soil temperature as well as on the fertilizers too.

 How do you propagate a Peperomia graveolens?

-We could propagate a Peperomia graveolens by simply rooting the stem cutting or by leaf cutting.
-We can try both ways and see the best possible, best efficient way of propagating them.
+We could propagate a Peperomia graveolens by simply by stem cutting or by leaf cutting.
+We can try both ways and see the best possible way to propagate them.
 Later we can identify the best option for us.
 We can try in small quantities for a start for that.

 However, you should take off the covers daily for a few hours to not have any fungal disease.
 You could spot new roots coming up from the cut edge .Ultimately the leaves will begin to show up.
 Depending on your wish you may plant them in different pots in a timely manner.

 We can follow the same initial steps as above for leaf cutting option as well.
 We can cut an appropriate stem off the plant ideally with a couple of leaves.
 Make sure you use the aforesaid equipment with the same conditions.

 You can ideally remove one or two leaves from the stem as then a tiny part of the stem would be exposed.
 Just like the leaf cutting option we can insert the edge of the stem into the rooting powder whilst making room in a small hole for that.
 We may go ahead with the same steps as above for the rest.
 The outcome of this whole process will appear in approximately about 2-3 weeks.